-Audio Setup
+6.2 Audio Setup

-In this screen the user can configure several parameters of the DSD to PCM conversion algorithm, DSD output mode, 4.0 downmix and output volume.
+In this screen the user can configure several parameters of the DSD to PCM conversion algorithm, DSD output mode, USB output module operation, and output volume.

 Sampling Rate: Sets the output sampling rate for DSD to PCM conversion.
 The options available are 88.2 and 176.4kHz.